bradyhelms/push-sw-creds/README.md

 - Automates the creation of new user accounts across Cisco switches
 - Written in Go for efficiency and portability

+## Notes
+This is not fully fleshed out.
+There's not a lot of error checking (none at all actually).
+Use at your own risk.
+Also this assumes that your login takes you straight to `exec` mode on the switch.
+Future plans are to allow for `enable` if needed.

 ## Prerequisites
 Ensure you have the following installed:
 - Network access to the target Cisco switches